 Can I get course credit for the internship?

-Please check with your home university to discuss this.
+Please consult your home university to determine the process.